Aetherinox/ntfy-toast/README.md

 <br />

-Select the folder where you downloaded ntfy-toast and open it.
+Select the folder where you downloaded NtfyToast and open it.
 After a few moments, a few new folders will be created in your project directory:

 - 📁 .vs
 - 📁 out